Tax Exemption and Tax Rebate

 6 minutes read

-Income from certain sources are not taxed, therefore, they are the first deduction made from the total taxable income during the income tax calculation.
-There are several tax exemptions, for the salaried class employee such as House Rent Allowance (HRA), Leave travel allowance (LTA) and income from gratuity.
+A tax exemption refers to specific types of income that are fully or partially excluded from taxation under the Income Tax Act.
+Income from certain sources is not taxed; therefore, it is the first deduction made from the total taxable income during the income tax calculation.
+There are several tax exemptions for the salaried class employee, such as House Rent Allowance (HRA), Leave Travel Allowance (LTA), and income from gratuity.

 Please enter correct name Please enter the Full name